-After passing by this line at least 50 times, I decided to jump in and wait my turn for what looked like.. a seafood market?
+After passing by this restaurant at least 50 times, I decided to jump in that line and wait my turn for what looked like… a seafood market?

 How it works

 La Paradeta is a chain of six restaurants, with their latest addition opening in Gracia, where one can truly experience good seafood without losing one’s appetite after seeing the bill… In other words, great food, great prices, and Catalan approved.

 So the first few times I passed by this place, I thought it was legitimately a seafood market, and that they had the best quality undersea critters in the city.
 Wrong, but only partially wrong.

 This restaurant is unique in that it is set up like a market: you look over the supreme selection of prawns, tuna, baby squid, lobsters, mussels, oysters, etc, then you make a decision of what you want and how much, and then they weigh it for you.

 It’s different than a market because, after choosing your catch, you tell them how you want it to be prepared, cooked or fried, with garlic and parsley, and in addition you can ask for salad or whatever seafood soup of the day there is.

 You pay for the meal before eating.
 They will call your number (in Spanish and English) that is on your receipt, and you go and fetch your supper from the kitchen window directly.

 The tricky part is finding a table because this restaurant is set up like a cafeteria/canteen.